Lesser Slave Lake: Accidents

 On February 14, 1968, a Cessna 182H CF-WUK plane crashed into the lake due to ice forming on the wings and causing the pilot to lose control.
-The pilot was a Graham James Cox, a former 501 Squadron Commander during the Second World War.
+The pilot was Graham James Cox, a former 501 Squadron Commander during the Second World War.
 Both he and his two passengers died in the accident.
 The passengers were William Henry Lucus and Kenneth McIntosh McMillan.